datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 $ ls
 soap.config  soapk31.pbs
 ```
-SOAPdenovo is different as it uses a configuration file ìsoap.configî, where we tell SOAP what our data are.
+SOAPdenovo is different as it uses a configuration file ‚Äúsoap.config‚Äù, where we tell SOAP what our data are.
 We include detailed info below so we can move ahead with the computation step.